Allora & Calzadilla

 Jennifer Allora (born 20 March 1974) and Guillermo Calzadilla (born 10 January 1971) are a collaborative duo of visual artists who live and work in San Juan, Puerto Rico.
 They were the United States Representatives for the 2011 Venice Biennale, the 54th International Art Exhibition, in 2011.

 Early life and education

 Jennifer Allora was born in 1974 in Philadelphia, Pennsylvania.
-In 1996 she received a BA from the University of Richmond in Virginia.
-Between 1998 and 1999 she was a fellow at the Whitney Museum of American Art Independent Study Program.
+She completed a BA the University of Richmond in Virginia (1996).
+She was a fellow at the Whitney Museum of American Art Independent Study Program (1998-1999).
 In 2003 she attained a Master of Science from the Massachusetts Institute of Technology.

 Guillermo Calzadilla was born in 1971 in Havana, Cuba.
-In 1996 he received a BFA from Escuela de Artes Plásticas y Diseño de Puerto Rico in San Juan, Puerto Rico.
-In 1998 he attended the Skowhegan School of Painting and Sculpture and he attained an MFA from Bard College in 2001.
+He completed a BFA from Escuela de Artes Plásticas y Diseño de Puerto Rico in San Juan, Puerto Rico (1996). studied at the Skowhegan School of Painting and Sculpture (1998) and completed an MFA at Bard College (2001).

-They began working together after meeting while studying abroad in Florence, Italy in 1995.
+They would collaborate after meeting in 1995 while studying in Florence, Italy.